A close encounter with Big Ben

 View of Westminster Bridge at sunset

 The clock tower is loved by residents and visitors alike but, not everyone might be aware that it is actually possible to join a guided tour to climb to the top of the tower and get a closer look of Big Ben.
+Following an extensive renovation (delayed by the Covid-19 pandemic), the tours have restarted but given their popularity they get booked quickly.

 View of a t-shirts souvenir stall in the evening